 You can track these metrics.
 Then, just optimize them to drive them in your favour.

-As a company, it’s important for you to make a good first impression with your employee.
+As a company, it’s important for you to make a good first impression with your employees.
 It’s something they’ll be left with for a very long time.
 It sets the precedent for everything you are going to say, do or expect.
+There are a handful of companies out there that invest in employee onboarding and reap great ROIs like employee experience and magnanimous customer service delivered by their happy employees.
+One such example is the Zappos onboarding program.

 First impressions start forming as early as during their screening process or the interview phase with you.
 It’s built on very simple things such as arriving punctually for interviews, arriving prepared, passing on updates as and when necessary without keeping the candidate in the dark, offering them a break or a snack if they are expected to hang around for longer, etc.